 Increasing Your Credit Score

 To increase credit score you must ensure that bills and credit card fees are fully paid at the end of each month.
 Putting a smaller amount of the credit card means you will be able to easily pay off the charges.
-A safer option for increasing credit score is to obtain a secured credit card from your bank.
+A safer option for an increased credit score is to obtain a secured credit card from your bank.
 The secured credit card requires an initial deposit which is used when the card’s charges are not paid.
 Generally, you will not want to exceed 60% of this card’s credit limit.
 It takes around 6 months to improve a poor credit score.